By the Bog of Cats: Act Two

 This act depicts the marriage of Caroline Cassidy and Carthage Kilbride, which is disrupted by various individuals, both real persons and ghosts.
 The ghost of Joseph Swane, Hester’s murdered brother, returns and talks to the Catwoman and Hester to find out why Hester killed him.
-Father Willow, the officiant, and the Catwoman talk of going on a vacation together.
-Mrs Kilbride, Carthage’s mother, wears a white dress to the wedding and poses in pictures with her son like a bride and groom.
+Father Willow and the Catwoman talk of going on a holiday together.
+Mrs. Kilbride, Carthage’s mother, wears a white dress to the wedding and poses in pictures with her son like a bride and groom.
 She also interrupts the bride’s father’s toast in order to make her own speech about her son.
 To scorn Caroline and Carthage’s insult of coming to her house in their wedding clothes, Hester appears at the wedding in a wedding dress that Carthage had bought for her nine years ago, along with promises to marry her.
-Mrs Kilbride and Xavier Cassidy attempt to violently eject Hester from the wedding, while Hester’s neighbour Monica chides them for being too hard on Hester.
+Mrs. Kilbride and Xavier Cassidy attempt to violently eject Hester from the wedding, while Hester’s neighbour Monica chides them for being too hard on Hester.
 Hester lashes out in anger against the wedding guests and pleads with them, insisting: “I can’t lave till me mother comes.
 I’d hope she’d have come before now and it wouldn’t come to this.
 Don’t make me lave this place or somethin’ terrible’ll happen."
 When she is finally forced to leave the wedding, Hester swears revenge and yells: “You’re lavin’ me no choice but a vicious war against ya."